ioBroker/ioBroker.zigbee/README.md

 Note: Not all devices support groups (not supported by end devices like sensors).

 ### Binding
 https://www.zigbee2mqtt.io/information/binding

 ### Developer Tab

-This is a tool for advanced users to test currently unsupported devices or enhance this adapters functionality.
+This is a tool for advanced users to test currently unsupported devices or enhance this adapter's functionality.
 More instructions can be found on tab.
 ![](docs/tutorial/tab-dev-1.png)

 ## Additional info
 There is a [friendly project](https://github.com/koenkk/zigbee2mqtt) with similar functionality on the same technologies, where you can work with the same devices using the MQTT protocol.
 Therefore, if any improvements or support for new zigbee-devices occur in the Zigbee2MQTT project, we can transfer and add the same functionality to this adapter.
 If you notice this, then write the issue - we'll postpone it.

 There are knowledge bases that can be useful for working with Zigbee-devices and equipment: